David Herro's Oakmark Internat - GuruFocus.com

-- Schindler Holding (XSWX:SCHN, Financial) (Switzerland) is the second-largest manufacturer and installers of elevators, escalators and moving walks globally.
-In our assessment, Schindler is a high-quality business that is being negatively impacted by short-term operational issues within its new instillation business, which in turn has put downward pressure on group margins.
-In our opinion, the difficulties in new instillation reflect management being too slow to adjust selling prices when input costs started to increase last year and a modularization program that hasn’t simplified the product offering as much as originally hoped.
-We believe both of these challenges are internal and can be resolved over the next one to two years.
-Current Chairman Silvo Napoli assumed the CEO role in January and has already replaced one-third of the executive committee to improve operational performance.
-Napoli was CEO from 2014 to the middle of 2016, when we last invested in the company, and in that time he successfully resolved operational issues.
-We believe the current share price projects little to no improvement in the company’s margin profile, which we believe is an unlikely scenario.

-- Ashtead Group (LSE:AHT, Financial) (U.K.) is an industrial equipment rental company with operations in the U.S., U.K. and Canada, whose customers include construction firms, non-construction related contractors and government agencies.
-We like that the company is the number-two player in what we view as an under-penetrated North American equipment rental market.
-Its primary competition is approximately 5,000 smaller and less efficient companies that combine to have around 50% market share, which we see as an opportunity for Ashtead.
-We also appreciate its improved business mix that focuses more on specialty and less on construction and that it offers potentially better through-cycle returns and scale benefits.
-In our view, the market values Ashtead as if it is a cyclical equipment provider, while we see a structurally growing and scalable services network business with increasing returns on capital and a top management team.
+Vitesco Technologies (XTER:VTSC, Financial) (Germany), a leading supplier of components for electromobility in the auto industry, was the top contributor to the Fund for the quarter.
+Vitesco reported results that had exceeded market expectations and maintained guidance for the fiscal year despite increasing inflation, a weaker economic environment and continued supply chain issues.
+The company is successfully raising prices with OEM customers to offset inflation and now expects to achieve a nearly 100% recovery in the second half.
+As a result, the profitability of the company’s core portfolio has been relatively resilient.
+Order intake for Vitesco’s burgeoning electrification products remains robust at EUR 2.3 billion in the second quarter and EUR 5.7 billion year-to-date.
+The company has also indicated that the order books are already sufficient to deliver the 2025 target of EUR 2 billion of revenue for the electrification technology segment.
+We are encouraged by the company’s momentum in electrification as well as the resilience of its more mature products.
+We believe Vitesco remains an attractive investment.

+During the quarter, we sold our positions in Healius (ASX:HLS, Financial) (Australia), NOS SGPS (XLIS:NOS, Financial) (Portugal) and Incitec Pivot (Australia) in favor of names that, in our opinion, offer more potential upside.
+We initiated a position in GN Store Nord (OCSE:GN, Financial) (Denmark) during the quarter.
+GN Store Nord operates out of two segments, hearing and audio.
+Hearing is the traditional core of the business and it sells hearing aids from the Resound & Beltone brands, while the audio segment includes Jabra and BlueParrot.
+We like that hearing aids are a market with steady growth of around 5% that has proven resilient in economic downturns.
+The company is coming off a product downcycle that resulted in loss of market share.
+However, we believe new launches in the back half of 2022 will help it regain its competitive position.
+Jabra captures about 55% of the enterprise headsets market, which is growing at double digits as digital communication and collaboration tools proliferate.
+Component shortages pressured topline results in the second half of 2021 and the beginning of 2022.
+As these issues resolve, though, growth should return to trend, in our estimation.

-Geographically, we ended the quarter and fiscal year with approximately 89% of our holdings in Europe and the U.K., 7% in Asia, and 1% in Australasia.
-The remaining positions are 2% in North America (Canada) and 1% in Latin America (Mexico).
+Geographically, we ended the quarter and fiscal year with approximately 77% of our holdings in Europe and the U.K., 12% in Asia, 4% in Australasia, and 1% in Africa/Middle East (Israel).
+The remaining positions are in the Americas with 5% in Latin America (Mexico) and 2% in North America (Canada).

-The securities mentioned above comprise the following preliminary percentages of the Oakmark International Fund’s total net assets as of 09/30/22: Ashtead Group 1.0%, Axis Bank 0.6%, Continental 2.1%, Credit Suisse Group 2.2%, DSV 1.0%, Fujitsu 0.1%, Glencore 2.0%, NatWest Group 0%, Schindler Holding 0.5% and Toyota Motor 0%.
-Portfolio holdings are subject to change without notice and are not intended as recommendations of individual stocks.
+The securities mentioned above comprise the following percentages of the Oakmark International Small Cap Fund’s total net assets as of 09/30/2022: Dyno Nobel 0%, GN Store Nord 0.7%, Healius 0%, Incitec Pivot 0%, NOS SGPS 0%, Software AG 3.2% and Vitesco Technologies Group 1.8% Portfolio holdings are subject to change without notice and are not intended as recommendations of individual stocks.

-Access the full list of holdings for the Oakmark International Fund as of the most recent quarter-end.
+Access the full list of holdings for the Oakmark International Small Cap Fund as of the most recent quarter-end.

+EBIT is a measure of a firm’s profit that includes all expenses except interest and income tax expenses.
+It is the difference between operating revenues and operating expenses.

-The MSCI World ex U.S. Index (Net) is a free float-adjusted, market capitalization-weighted index that is designed to measure international developed market equity performance, excluding the U.S. The index covers approximately 85% of the free float-adjusted market capitalization in each country.
+The MSCI World ex US Small Cap Index (Net) is designed to measure performance of small-cap stocks across 22 of 23 Developed Markets (excluding the United States).
+The index covers approximately 14% of the free float-adjusted market capitalization in each country.
 This benchmark calculates reinvested dividends net of withholding taxes.
 This index is unmanaged and investors cannot invest directly in this index.

 On occasion, Harris may determine, based on its analysis of a particular multi-national issuer, that a country classification different from MSCI best reflects the issuer’s country of investment risk.
 In these instances, reports with country weights and performance attribution will differ from reports using MSCI classifications.
 Harris uses its own country classifications in its reporting processes, and these classifications are reflected in the included materials.